Coletterbox/Social-Network-with-Just-Me-on-It/README.md

 ---

 ### Coming soon: A "social networking site" that is a list of people who don't have any social media.

+---

+### FAQ

+#### Is this really the best use of your time?
+Fuck off.

+#### This seems like an excellent and useful idea and also you are very smart.
+Thank you, but that's not a question.